How to Organize Outdoor Gear

 4. Buy Clear Stackable Bins for the Small Stuff

-Small things such as first aid kits, climbing chalk, or camping utensils may need to be more organized in the big space.
-Invest in clear, stackable bins to tidy up all those little items.
+Small things, such as first aid kits, climbing chalk, or camping utensils, may need to be more organized.
+Invest in clear, stackable bins to organize all those small items.
 Label the bins by category or specific items, such as “Cooking Supplies,” “Navigation Tools,” or “Safety Equipment.”

 Tidy bins allow you to see what’s inside at a glance without opening every single one, saving precious time when gearing up for an adventure.
 Stackable bins also maximize vertical storage space, particularly in cramped areas.